ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 {: help}
 {: support}

 Run the following command to create a SDSaaS volume.
-Provide the `CAPACITY` of the volume, `NAME` of the volume, and the deployment id `SDSAAS-INSTANCE-ID` where the volume will be created.
+Provide the `CAPACITY` of the volume, `NAME` of the volume, and the deployment ID `SDSAAS-INSTANCE-ID` where the volume will be created.

 The volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Volume names must begin with a lowercase letter and should not end with a hyphen.
 If you create two volumes with the same name in the same service instance and region, a `volume name duplicate` error is displayed.
 {: requirement}